sgoadhouse/msox3000/README.md

 It is expected that new interfaces will be added over time to control and automate the oscilloscope.
-The key features that would be good to add next are: run/stop control, trigger setup, horizontal and vertical scale control, zoom control
+The key features that would be good to add next are: support for Digital/Math/etc. channels, run/stop control, trigger setup, horizontal and vertical scale control, zoom control

 ## Usage
 The code is a basic class for controlling and accessing the